Artificial intelligence (AI)

 With the exponential evolution of technology and its integration into basically every industry worldwide, the prevalence of AI and machine learning is only set to grow.
-The UK AI market is worth more than £16.9 billion, according to the US International Trade Administration, and is expected to reach $93.53bn in 2021.
+The UK AI market is worth more than £16.9 billion, according to the US International Trade Administration, and is expected to grow to £803.7 billion by 2035.
 The biggest players in tech, from Apple to Microsoft, Amazon to Facebook, are investing in building their AI capabilities; 'In the long run, we're evolving in computing from a "mobile-first" to an "AI-first" world,' Google CEO Sundar Pichai announced back in 2016.
 If you're looking to invest in startups, this is the ideal time to consider AI as part of a diverse portfolio.

 As well as pure AI businesses, it's likely that you will see more and more companies incorporating AI into their operations – for instance, a healthcare company might offer practical treatments while using AI to help diagnose its patients.

 Why invest with SyndicateRoom?

 SyndicateRoom gives investors access to growing businesses across many different sectors, including AI and machine learning.
 Some recent startups our investors backed are MNai, a business insights platform powered by AI and machine learning, and infloAi, which gives companies a sustainable way to monetise their online presence by providing curated digital content.
 See also BKwai, Kuano, Action.aim Wild.ai and Note Taking Express on our startups page.